czbag/starknet/README.md

 7. Mint StarkStars NFT

+8. Ming GOL2 Token

+9. Deploy token

+10. Deploy & mint NFT

-8. Dmail - email sender (onchain)
+11. Dmail - email sender (onchain)

-9. Transfer ETH to any wallets
+12. Transfer ETH to any wallets

-10. Multi-swap capability - makes the specified number of swaps in the specified dexes
+13. Multi-swap capability - makes the specified number of swaps in the specified dexes

-11. Custom routes - actions to be performed sequentially or randomly
+14. Custom routes - actions to be performed sequentially or randomly

-12. Check gas before starting the module, if gas > specified, the software will wait for
+15. Check gas before starting the module, if gas > specified, the software will wait for

-13. Logging via logger module
+16. Logging via logger module

-14. Transaction count checker
+17. Transaction count checker

 ---
 <h2>⚙️ Настройка</h2>